コンテンツにスキップ

 Rin

-[Brief biography]
+[Brief Biography]

-Born in Chongqing, China
+Born in Chongqing, China.

-2020 Admission to Kobe Design University
+Entered Kobe Design University in 2020.

 2021 Admission to Joshibi University of Art and Design